Mortgage lending margins under scrutiny

 Story link: Mortgage lending margins under scrutiny

-Related financial stories to: Mortgage lending margins under scrutiny
+Related financial stories to: Mortgage lending margins under scrutiny:

 - Abbey raises tracker margins by up to 0.5%

-- Sharp decrease in mortgage lending
+- Is the rise in mortgage lending a positive sign?

-- March mortgage lending 17% down
+- Mortgage lending up and down

 Next: House price inflation slows in July »

-Visited 629 times, 1 so far today
+Visited 1033 times, 1 so far today